minibom/happyfarm/README.md

 For a production environment, **it is crucial to set up robust Firestore Security Rules** to protect your game data and prevent cheating.
 The client-side logic currently has a high degree of trust, and security rules are the primary way to enforce game logic and permissions on the server side.
 Ensure that:
 -   Users can only write to their own game state (`/users/{userId}/gameState/data`).
 -   Data modifications are validated (e.g., gold cannot increase arbitrarily, XP and level progression is valid).
--   Collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, and `gameMailTemplates` are read-only for clients (or writable only by admin-privileged backend functions if you implement server-side management beyond the current constant pushing mechanism).
+-   Collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, and `gameEventTemplates` are read-only for clients (or writable only by admin-privileged backend functions if you implement server-side management beyond the current constant pushing mechanism).
+-   The `activeGameEvents` collection should be read-only for clients and writable only by admin-privileged functions.
 -   Mail subcollections (`/users/{userId}/mail`) are writable by admin-privileged functions for sending mail and readable by the recipient user.
 Users should only be able to update `isRead` and `isClaimed` fields on their own mail.
 -   Chat messages in Realtime Database (`/messages`) should also have appropriate rules (e.g., authenticated users can write, all can read).